Hotmoka/hotmoka/tutorial/Takamaka.md

 > to import it inside the Eclipse IDE.
 This is not needed, instead, for
 > running the examples in the next sections.
 If you want to install the
 > Hotmoka project inside Eclipse,
-> use the File->Import->Existing Maven Projects menu item and import
+> use the File &rarr; Import &rarr; Existing Maven Projects menu item and import
 > the Maven project contained in the `hotmoka` directory that you cloned from
 > GitHub.
 This should create, inside Eclipse,
 > also its submodule projects.
 You should see this inside Eclipse's project explorer: